Beat the blues this winter with our simple tricks to stay bright and breezy

 5. Remember that every little counts

 A rubbish run is better than no run at all, and a 20-minute brisk walk is better than nothing, so if you don’t feel up to starting that marathon training chart you may have over-enthusiastically pinned to your wall, that’s completely OK.
+There are so many amazing and beautiful Staffordshire walks to enjoy.
+Try to get out and do what you can, when you can.

 6. Look after yo’ self